The Super Mario Bros. Super Show!: UK home media history

-Australia Home Media history
+Australia home media history

-Beyond Home Entertainment released a six-disc box set in the 2000s, with two segments "Rolling Down the River" and "The Unzappables" omitted.
+Beyond Home Entertainment released a six-disc box set in 2013, with two segments "Rolling Down the River" and "The Unzappables" omitted.

+Germany home media history

+Pidax released the complete series along The Legend of Zelda in Germany (with English audio included), in five boxsets, but unlike some English releases the missing live-action episodes are included, though only in German.
+This DVDs included all extras except the interactive DVD games.

 The Legend of Zelda on home media

 The Legend of Zelda series has been released separately from the Mario content multiple times, first by Kids Klassics, who released the series on two-episode tapes in four volumes; the gold color of the VHS slipcases matched that of the original NES games.

-Lions Gate Home Entertainment also included an episode each on their "Mario's Monster Madness" and "Action Adventures" VHSes; both also included on their DVD counterpart "Mario's Greatest Movie Moments".
+Lions Gate Home Entertainment also included an episode each on their "Mario's Monster Madness" and "Action Adventures" VHSes; both are also included on their DVD counterpart "Mario's Greatest Movie Moments".

-Sterling Entertainment released another VHS/DVD titled Ganon's Evil Tower on July 22, 2003, which included three episodes.
+Sterling Entertainment released another VHS/DVD titled Ganon's Evil Tower on 22 July 2003, which included three episodes.
 The DVD release also included 2 episodes of Sonic Underground as a bonus.
-The second DVD was released on September 27, 2005, titled Havoc in Hyrule, containing five episodes.
+The second DVD was released on 27 September 2005, titled Havoc in Hyrule, containing five episodes.

-The complete Zelda series was released on October 18, 2005, by Shout!
-Factory and Sony BMG Music Entertainment, with extra bonus features such as interactive DVD games and line art from the series.
-However, it did not include all of the associated the Super Mario Bros.
+The complete Zelda series was released on 18 October 2005, by Shout!
+Factory and Sony BMG Music Entertainment, with extra bonus features such as interactive DVD games and line art from the series, but it did not include all of the associated the Super Mario Bros.
 Super Show! live action segments; some were included as bonus features.
 This release has been discontinued and is out of print.

-NCircle Entertainment eventually re-released Sterling's DVDs, and released another one titled "The Power of the Triforce" on July 22, 2008, which contained five episodes.
-NCircle re-released the complete series on May 22, 2012.
+NCircle Entertainment eventually re-released Sterling's DVDs, and released another one titled "The Power of the Triforce" on 22 July 2008, which contains five episodes.
+NCircle re-released the complete series on 22 May 2012.

 Reception

 Critical response

-The show was met with generally mixed reviews from critics, who felt that the storylines were a unique twist to the franchise and that the humor could be considered "funny" but were critical of its live action segments and Albano and Wells’ acting.
+The show was met with generally mixed reviews from critics, who were critical of its animation, humor, live-action segments, storylines, and Albano and Wells' acting.
 Upon the series premiere in September 1989, Mike Hughes of USA Today described the series as a "surprising disappointment", opining that the series had "little of the wit and spark" and relied too heavily on slapstick.
-In a retrospective review for the series' DVD, Mark Bozon of IGN referred the series as "the biggest offender among Nintendo's many embarrassing moments" but thought that the animated shorts were "interesting to look back on".
+In a retrospective review for the series' DVD, Mark Bozon of IGN referred to the series as "the biggest offender among Nintendo's many embarrassing moments" but thought that the animated shorts were "interesting to look back on".
 Bozon gave the overall series a 7 out of 10 (while giving the DVD itself a 5 out of 10).
-Common Sense Media rated the show 1 out of 5 stars, stating that the show with stereotypes has not aged well.
+Joyce Slaton of Common Sense Media rated the show 1 out of 5 stars, stating that the stereotypically Italian aspects of the Mario Bros. on the show have not aged well.